lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 // 2. encode the calldata to be run on the Vault,
-// passing the calldata to be run at the targetContract as 4th parameter const vaultCalldata = vault.interface.encodeFunctionData( 'execute(uint256,address,uint256,bytes)',
+// passing the calldata to be run at the targetContract as 4th parameter const vaultCalldata = vault.interface.encodeFunctionData('execute', [ 0,
+  targetContractAddress,
-  [0, targetContractAddress, 0, targetCalldata],
+  0,
-);
+  targetCalldata,
+]);

 // Execute the calldata through the Universal Profile await universalProfile